1. Home

 8. Aftercare

-Patients are made to sit up in the bed on the first day after surgery.
+Patients are made to sit up in bed on the first day after surgery.

 A collar is commonly used following surgical stabilization to moderate patient activity.